 8 October 1944:

-OKINAWA departs Moji for Shanghai with an unidentified torpedo boat escorting ASAMA MARU.
+OKINAWA departs Mutsure-jima Anchorage for Shanghai with torpedo boat SAGI in convoy MO-702 escorting ASAMA MARU.

 12 October 1944:

 At 0700, Rear Admiral Matsuyama Mitsuharu’s (40) (former CO of KITAKAMI) 7th Convoy Escort Group departs Woosung for Manila with kaibokan SHIMUSHU (F), CD-11 and CD-13 escorting convoy MOMA-04 consisting of transports NOTO, KINKA and

 KASHII MARUs and IJA landing craft depot ship KOZU MARU carrying the IJA’s 1st Division's main body of about 10,000 men plus equipment.

 This same day, Vice Admiral (later Admiral) Marc A. Mitscher's Task Force 38´s carriers LEXINGTON (CV-16), ESSEX (CV-9) and LANGLEY (CVL-27) attack Japanese shipping, airfields and industrial plants on Formosa (Taiwan), regarded as

 the strongest and best-developed base south of the homeland proper, and on northern Luzon.
 After news of this attack, the convoy is ordered to stay in readiness at Ssu Chiao Shan.